shaido987/riskloc/README.md

 To run, use the `run.py` file.
 There are a couple of options, either to use a single file or to run all files in a directory (including all subdirectories).

-Example of running a single file using riskloc in debug mode:
+Example of running a single file using RiskLoc in debug mode:
 ```
 python run.py riskloc --run-path /data/B0/B_cuboid_layer_1_n_ele_1/1450653900.csv --debug
 ```